ludvig-sandh/Chirp/README.md

 [X] Allow for saving and loading presets to files
-[X] Add built-in synth presets that user can select from [X] Add LFOs that can be linked to oscillator pitch etc [ ] Add release as part of envelope setting
+[X] Add built-in synth presets that user can select from [X] Add LFOs that can be linked to oscillator pitch etc [X] Add release as part of envelope setting
-[ ] Add curves for envelope settings
+[No] Add curves for envelope settings
-[ ] Add UI elements next to envelopes that visually show their shape [ ] Add visual keyboard UI element in synth mode
+[X] Add visual keyboard UI element in synth mode
-[ ] Add visual UI element that shows spectrum
+[ ] Make global settings and preset loader their own windows [ ] Add visual UI element that shows spectrum
+[ ] Display wavetables
-[ ] Organize (and stick) windows to look amazing
+[X] Organize (and stick) windows to look amazing
 [ ] Test on mac and linux as well
 [ ] Record a demo of the application and upload to youtube [ ] Write extensive readme with explanations and figures